-- The Montana Supreme Court has held that privacy broadly protects the right to make medical decisions affecting bodily integrity and health, including decisions about reproduction. - > In broadly defining privacy, the Court embraced intentionally open-ended text in the Montana Constitution, writing that the expansive nature of privacy rights demanded a flexible and evolving judicial approach.
+- > The Montana Supreme Court has held that privacy broadly protects the right to make medical decisions affecting bodily integrity and health, including decisions about reproduction. - > In broadly defining privacy, the Court embraced intentionally openended text in the Montana Constitution, writing that the expansive nature of privacy rights demanded a flexible and evolving judicial approach.

 In its first case in the Montana state courts in 1995, the Center successfully challenged the state's policy of excluding abortion coverage under its Medicaid program.
 In Jeannette v.
 Ellery, a state district court ruled that if a program funds childbirth services, it must also fund abortion.
-The Court recognized that both the right of privacy and the guarantee of equal protection in the Montana Constitution protect abortion rights.20 Furthermore, like other state courts interpreting state constitutions, it critiqued and declined to follow the U.S. Supreme Court's opinion in Harris v.
+The Court recognized that both the right of privacy and the guarantee of equal protection in the Montana Constitution protect abortion rights.
+Furthermore, like other state courts interpreting state constitutions, it critiqued and declined to follow the U.S. Supreme Court's opinion in Harris v.
 McRae (see box on pg.
-15).21
+15).

 Shortly after this victory, the Center was back in court to oppose a new restrictive policy on abortion.
-In April 1995, the legislature enacted a law that specifically excluded certified physician assistants from providing abortions, which for decades they had been able to do under the supervision of a physician.22 Physician assistant Susan Cahill began providing abortion services in 1976 and was on the vanguard of bringing advanced practice clinicians into abortion care.23 Ms. Cahill was the only physician assistant providing abortion care in Montana when the legislature enacted the 1995 law.24
+In April 1995, the legislature enacted a law that specifically excluded certified physician assistants from providing abortions, which for decades they had been able to do under the supervision of a physician.
+Physician assistant Susan Cahill began providing abortion services in 1976 and was on the vanguard of bringing advanced practice clinicians into abortion care.
+Ms. Cahill was the only physician assistant providing abortion care in Montana when the legislature enacted the 1995 law.

 The Center represented Ms. Cahill and a group of Montana physicians who initially challenged the law in federal court, bringing claims under the U.S. Constitution.
 In Armstrong v.
-Mazurek, the group argued that the law imposed an undue burden because the Montana legislature enacted it with the purpose and effect of making it harder to access abortion.25 The case made its way to the
+Mazurek, the group argued that the law imposed an undue burden because the Montana legislature enacted it

-RIGHT TO PRIVACY IN THE MONTANA CONSTITUTION
+RIGHT TO PRIVACY IN THE MONTANA COSTITUTION

 Although the federal constitution does not have an explicit right to privacy, several state constitutions do, including Montana's.
-Article II, Section 10 of the Montana Constitution reads "The right of individual privacy is essential to the well-being of a free society and shall not be infringed without the showing of a compelling state interest."27 In 1972, when Montana held a constitutional convention to create a new constitution, delegates viewed the right of privacy, or the "right to be let alone," as the "most important right of them all."28

-U.S. Supreme Court which summarily upheld the law without oral argument or full briefing.
-At that stage of the case, the effects of the law were not at issue, and the Supreme Court held that there was insufficient evidence that the legislature had acted with the improper purpose of restricting abortion.26
+Article II.
+Section 10 of the Montana Constitution reads "The right of individual privacy is essential to the wellbeing of a free society and shall not be infringed without the showing of a compelling state interest."27 In 1972, when Montana held a constitutional convention to create a new constitution, delegates viewed the right of privacy, or the "right to be let alone," as the "most important right of them all."28 with the purpose and effect of making it harder to access abortion.
+The case made its way to the U.S. Supreme Court which summarily upheld the law without oral argument or full briefing.
+At that stage of the case, the effects of the law were not at issue, and the Supreme Court held that there was insufficient evidence that the legislature had acted with the improper purpose of restricting abortion.